 6. A high influx of arms

-Smugglers use porous coastal borders of the country to sell arms.
+Smugglers use the porous coastal borders of the country to sell arms.
 The corruption and weak judicial systems only help smugglers to sell even more guns.
-They provide pistols, shotguns, rifles, assault rifles, grenades, and explosives used against the people and military forces.
+They provide pistols, shotguns, assault rifles, grenades, and explosives against the people and military forces.

 The Walk Free Foundation of Global Slavery reports that about 875,500 citizens in the country are trapped in human trafficking.
-For instance, women in the country can be tricked into migrating to other regions in the country.
+For instance, women in the country can be tricked into migrating to other regions.

-They hope to find good jobs, but, instead of promised jobs, they are forced to sell their bodies for money.
+They hope to find good jobs but are forced to sell their bodies for money instead of promised jobs.
 Some of them are even sold to foreign brothels.

 9. Criminal situation